Alexandria Ocasio-Cortez is Using the Gary Vaynerchuk Playbook

 Gary Vee, as he’s affectionately known in the marketing world, gives advice to entrepreneurs on how to build a personal brand online.
 His book outlines how to be a social media influencer.

 (I tried to slide into AOC’s DMs to ask if she read the book.
 I’ll update my Insta story if she replies with an answer.)

 If you’re working on a political campaign, keep reading.
 I believe the next election cycle will be won by candidates who can slay on social.

 Here are 5 ways AOC is becoming a social media influencer by using the Gary Vee playbook:

 1. She creates content on the regular by documenting her life.

-Your ground game team knows getting in front of the public means you have to visit every state.
+Your ground-game team knows getting in front of the public means you have to visit every state.
 Digital experts know creating digital content helps your campaign visit every phone.
-The content can be Tweets, blogs on your website, posts on social and Instagram Stories.
-Gary Vee says you need to produce content quickly and don’t worry about aesthetics.
-Be genuine, offer value, don’t worry about production value.
+The content can be Tweets, blogs on your website, and posts on social media and Instagram stories.
+Gary Vee says you need to produce content quickly and not worry about aesthetics.
+Be genuine, offer value, and don’t worry about production value.

 2. She gives, gives, gives and then asks.